The content of this page was created by users. It has not been screened or verified by IMDb staff.

 [Joshua tried to escape, running backwards, but was captured by Baka's guards

-: See that his hands are tightly stretched!
+: Bind him between the columns!
+See that his arms are tightly stretched!
 Egyptian guard

 : He'll cut him to pieces.
 Baka

-: Now, go after the water girl.
+: Now go after the girl.
 Don't come back without her.
 Egyptian guard

 : We'll find her.
 Baka